hamidgholami/terraform_lab/05-interact-with-terraform-modules/README.md

 -  If a module's function or purpose is **hard to explain**, the module is probably too complex.
 -  Output as much information as possible from your module MVP even if you do not currently have a use for it.
 This will make your module more useful for end users.<br> so **Maximize outputs**.
 -  Use `terraform.tfvars.example` file.

+### Meta-tag: `for_each` or `count`

+-  Sometimes you want to manage **several similar objects** (like a fixed pool of compute instances) without writing a separate block for each one.
+Terraform has two ways to do this: `count` and `for_each`.

+### Meta-tag: `depends_on`

+- It is a meta tag that allows you to specify dependencies between resources and modules.
+For example, you can have <ins>a Google cloud instance</ins> that *depends on* <ins>a specific bucket.</ins> Using the depends_on tag allows Terraform to create or destroy resources correctly.
+When Terraform sees the depends_on module, it will first create or kill the bucket before performing the actions specified in the instance.